nasa-jpl/ION-DTN/site-docs/docs/subsecond-contact-planning.md

 start/stop, fractional clock error, signed UTC delta, CGR contact-boundary and OWLT route selection, and legacy whole-second behavior.
 Every test creates a fresh temporary node database and removes it on exit.

+## Validation note

+A fresh build of the patched tree completed all 204 entries discovered by the upstream `make test-all` runner: 173 passed, 20 skipped, and two were reported as failures.
+The `linking` entry had stopped before performing link analysis because the validation image did not contain `libtool-bin`.
+Replaying that single test against the same build in a fresh, network-isolated container with `libtool-bin` 2.4.7 installed passed 1/1; its generated library and executable graphs contained no missing or unused dependency edges.

+The remaining `req-0033-prob-CGR` failure was also executed against unmodified upstream commit `afa54d6822bc3ff45342c5567af443a592b9cd48` in the same class of isolated container environment.
+Both stock and patched runs failed after 73 seconds with the same observable signature: bundles remained buffered at node 3 and files `x` and `y` were not delivered to nodes 6 and 7.
+The test therefore remains a failure, but the differential result classifies it as baseline-equivalent rather than a newly introduced subsecond regression.
+This comparison does not identify its underlying cause or imply that the test may be ignored in other environments.